BRABcraft/Ice-Highway-Builder-1/README.md

    - Restock blue ice
    - Repair pickaxes with nether quartz when all pickaxes are used
    - Mine blue ice when all shulkers have been emptied

----

-For more information or issues, please DM me on Discord (theorangedot) or open a new issue.

----

 Operation Ice Rail Discord Server: https://discord.gg/udDjPEGupP